-and similarly for $ac(X)$, with $c(X,D)$ replaced by $ac(X,D)$ (evidently, $c(X)\le ac(X)$).
-Then one observes that for $d_i$'s all integer, the condition $c(X,D) = 0$ (so that the pair $(X,D)$ is toric by Conjecture~\ref{theorem:slava}) is equivalent to $c(X,D)<1$.
-This had led the author of \cite{james} to make his
+for consistency, and analogously $ac(X)$ with $c(X,D)$ replaced by $ac(X,D)$.
+Then one observes that for $d_i$ all integer the condition $c(X,D) = 0$ (so that the pair $(X,D)$ is toric according to Conjecture~\ref{theorem:slava}) is equivalent to $c(X,D)<1$.
+This led the author of \cite{james} to make his

-\begin{conj}[J. McKernan] For $(X,D)$ as above, the following holds: \begin{enumerate} \item $c(X)\ge 0$,
+\begin{conj}[J. McKernan] For $(X,D)$ as above the following holds: \begin{enumerate} \item $c(X)\ge 0$,

-\item If $ac(X,D)<2$, then $X$ is a rational variety,
+\item if $ac(X,D)<2$, then $X$ is a rational variety,

-\item If $c(X,D)<1$, then there is a divisor $D'$ such that the pair $(X,D')$ is toric.
+\item if $c(X,D)<1$, then there is a divisor $D'$ such that the pair $(X,D')$ is toric.
 Moreover, $\llcorner D\lrcorner\subseteq D'$ and $D'-S$ is linearly equivalent to a divisor with support in $D$, where $S$ is either empty or an irreducible divisor. \end{enumerate} \end{conj}